-The proposal is legislative only, and no development is being proposed.
-Any development-related land use action will be required to comply with the applicable zoning standards of MICC Title 19.
-Unified Development Code.
+The proposed legislative action is consistent with the provisions of the existing Mercer Island Comprehensive Plan.
+Any development-related land use action in the area affected by the proposed code amendments will be required to comply with the applicable zoning standards of MICC Title 19, Unified Development Code.

 m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+Proposed measures to reduce or control impacts to agricultural and forest lands of longterm commercial significance, if any:

 The proposal is legislative only, and no development is being proposed.
+There is no agricultural or forest land of long-term significance on Mercer Island.